 - Avoids “bleeding” — some trees “bleed” (the sap flowing out of trees) in spring if pruned in the late winter.
 Bleeding does not damage the tree.

 Generally, young trees don’t need to be pruned immediately after they are first transplanted.
+So when should you prune trees after they are planted?
 It’s better to wait a year, and then prune as the tree grows:

 - Remove broken or damaged branches.
 This is the first and only thing that should be done in the first year.